 2. Working around the bones, hunting for the succulent pieces of meat isn’t a chore if you do make it out to be.
 My girlfriend thought it was nice since being careful as you eat helps you slow down, be in the moment and appreciate the quality of what you’re eating.
 Useful to think about if you’re a chef who eats like a shop-vac in between services over a garbage can.

-So how do I cook the bone-in goat meat?
+So how do I cook it?

 Here’s some guidelines